software-development-project-1/software-development-project-1.github.io/material/introduction.md

 > Exercise 12
 >
 > During the course, each team will develop a project described by the Product Owner in the [project description](/project-description).
 Come up with at least five user stories based on the project description.
 Use the "As [a user persona], I want [to perform this action] so that [I can accomplish this goal]" format for the user stories.
-Keep in mind the INVEST criteria and general guideliness of a good user story.
+Start by identifying the user personas, then consider what kind of actions they want to perform and what is the goal of the actions.
 >
 > Hint: pay attention to the size of the user story.
 Split big user stories into smaller ones.